python/cpython/Doc/library/msilib.rst

    containing all fields of a record according to the schema of the table.
 For optional fields, ``None`` can be passed.

-   Field values can be int or long numbers, strings, or instances of the Binary class.
+   Field values can be integers, strings, or instances of the Binary class.

 .. class:: Binary(filename)